IamSanjid/RMB/README.md

 **_Default Panning Toggle Hotkey is Ctrl+F9 if any other application uses the same hotkey it will fail so make sure to choose a unique hotkey or just close other applications._**

 # How does this work?
 1. It uses [GLFW](https://www.glfw.org/) and [ImGui](https://github.com/ocornut/imgui) for the UI part.
-It directly calls Native function to get the cursor position.
+It directly calls Native functions to handle keyboard and mouse events.
 2. It always sets the mouse position to the center of the screen and if the user moves the mouse then it calculates which direction it was moved from the center of the screen and simulates key presses.

 # Dependencies